 But, we find out the hanging weight just a few days after the animals are dropped off at the butcher.
 We let you know what your total is 1 to 2 weeks before your meat is ready for pick up but that is after you place your order.

 We take beef to the butcher year-round.
 Availability for beef is just a matter of getting on the list early; we generally run 3 to 4 months out.
 For pork we currently run two batches a year.
 One batch that is ready for pickup late spring and summer and another that is ready for pickup in late fall.
-We try to keep ground beef, stew beef, & soup bones, chicken, and eggs in stock.
+We keep a full range of beef, pork, chicken, and egg products in stock and ready for immediate purchase.

 All meat is vacuum sealed in clear freezer plastic wrap and each cut is labeled.
 The meat is then immediately frozen to preserve quality.
 All meat (beef, pork, and chicken) will be frozen when you pick it up.
 It can be stored in a zero degree or below deep freezer, preferably not frost free, for up to a year.